 Supplier : R.V.Roger Ltd.

-We donate half of our profit on sales of Foxwhelp apple trees to Common Ground
+We donate half of our profit on sales of Kingston Black apple trees to Common Ground

 As the norm we use M106 (or "MM106") rootstocks for all of our apple trees, and sometimes the larger M25.
 These rootstocks were created specifically for use in the UK and produce healthy, heavy cropping trees for our weather conditions.
 M106 produces a medium sized apple tree, between 3 and 4 metres, which can also be trained into a fan, cordon or espalier.
 M25 rootstock will produce the 4m plus standard trees of a traditional orchard, where they would be planted between 6 and 8 metres apart.
 Please refer to our size guide for details.

-Like all our apple trees, we offer Foxwhelp bare root.
-At the height of the lifting season - between November and March - there may be up to a month?s delay between placing the order and dispatching due to pressure of orders, which are dealt with in date sequence, and the weather.
+Our Foxwhelp apple trees are bare root.
+At the height of the lifting season - between November and March - there may be up to a month's delay between placing the order and dispatching due to pressure of orders, which are dealt with in date sequence, and the weather.
+Orders for apple trees from March to September are confirmed in late October/ early November ready for dispatch from November.
 Please consult our planting and care guide on receipt of your order.